 As a service-based business, intellectual property is heavily relied upon to get things done and do them in our own way.

 Not to be confused with the HR department down the hall that everyone dreads going to see (sorry HR folks!).
-These are resources, that are human.
+These are resources…that are human.

-Not sure we need this, but examples of Human Resources include:
+Examples of Human Resources include:

 - People who create the product or service

 - Truck drivers who deliver products